Homemade Chicken Pot Pie

-This classic Chicken Pot Pie is filled with tender pieces of chicken, carrot, celery, potato, and herbs.
-It’s cozy comfort food that’s wonderful on chilly days, and you can even make multiple batches at once and store in the freezer.
+This homemade Chicken Pot Pie is filled with tender pieces of chicken, carrot, celery, potato, and herbs.
+It’s classic comfort food that’s wonderful on chilly days, and you can even make multiple batches at once and store in the freezer.
 Then just bake in the oven for the best “instant meal” made from scratch!

 My brother used to call me and rant when he’d dine out and get a chicken pot pie with only a “pie crust lid on top,” saying that his favorite part was the delicious bottom crust that soaks up all the delicious flavors of the “chickeny goodness.”